-(e.g., to refer to the paragraph 3 of the article 15 of the French

-Act of 15 may 2004, n.
-106, the reference is written "urn:lex:fr:etat:loi:2004-05-15;106~art15;par3").
+(e.g., to refer to the paragraph 3 of the article 15 of the French Act of 15 may 2004, n.
+106, the reference can be "urn:lex:fr:etat:loi:2004-05^a15;106~art15;par3").

 Using a different separator ("~") from the document name, the partition ID is not withheld by the browser but it is transmitted to the resolution process.
-This enables the resolver to retrieve (for example, out of a database), if it is possible, only the referred partition, otherwise to return the whole act.
+This enables the resolver to retrieve (for example, out of a database) only the referred partition, if the partition syntax is compatible with the media type used, otherwise to return the whole act.